 Bicycle Rental Agreement, Liability Waiver, and Release

-Bike Chattanooga is a self-serve bicycle rental system (“Service”), established by the Chattanooga Area Regional Transportation Authority and the City of Chattanooga, and managed and operated by Alta Bicycle Share, Inc. (“Alta,” “Our,” or “We”).
-In consideration of your use of any Service, Alta requires that you ("Member", "Rider",“You”, or “Your”) agree to all terms and conditions in this Bicycle Rental Agreement, Liability Waiver, and Release (“Agreement”), which are intended to promote the safe use of Bike Chattanooga bicycles, and which apply to all Annual Members and to all Access Pass Riders, as defined below.
+Bike Chattanooga is a self-serve bicycle rental (“Service”), established by the Chattanooga Area Regional Transportation Authority and the City of Chattanooga, and managed and operated by Motivate (“Motivate,” “Our,” or “We”).
+In consideration of your use of any Service, Motivate requires that you ("Member", "Rider",“You”, or “Your”) agree to all terms and conditions in this Bicycle Rental Agreement, Liability Waiver, and Release (“Agreement”), which are intended to promote the safe use of Bike Chattanooga bicycles, and which apply to all Annual Members and to all Access Pass Riders, as defined below.
 In this Agreement, "Member” means and includes both Annual Members and Access Pass Riders.

 Section 3 Service System.
 The Service is composed of Bike Chattanooga bicycle stations (“Stations”), which include an automated pay station (“Pay Station”), and separate stands that allow the docking of Bike Chattanooga bicycles (“Bike Docks”).
 The Stations are for the purposes of the renting, docking, and locking of Bike Chattanooga bicycles, as well as the identification of Member.
 Under the Service, Bike Chattanooga bicycles can be rented and returned to any Station.

 Section 5 Annual Membership Rates and Benefits.
-An Annual Membership may be purchased for $75 (taxes are included).
-A UTC Student Annual Membership may be purchased for $30 (limited to 500 new members) or $50 for current UTC students that provide a UTC student ID number upon sign up for verification of eligibility.
-Additional Annual Membership options exist with Bike Chattanooga Community Partners, which requires eligibility verification and are priced per contractual agreement between Alta and the Community Partner.
+An Annual Membership may be purchased for $50 (taxes are included).
+Additional Annual Membership options exist with Bike Chattanooga Community Partners, which requires eligibility verification and are priced per contractual agreement between Motivate and the Community Partner.
 Eligibility verification will be determined by input of unique identifying field as requested by the Community Partner, by a specific Community Partner password, or by unique codes provided to You by the Community Partner.

-Section 6 Access Pass Rates and Benefits.
-If You do not elect to purchase a Membership and merely use the Service for 24-Hours, then You are an Access Pass Rider.
-An Access Pass Rider must pay a $6 flat fee for a 24-hour period, plus all additional hourly charges pursuant to the rates set forth in Section 7.
-When an Access Pass Rider signs up to the Service at the Station, Alta will place an authorization hold on Access Pass Rider's credit card of $0.01 for card verification purposes; and, that amount could remain on Access Pass Rider's credit card for an amount of time to be determined by the Rider's bank's policies regarding holds.
+Section 6 If You do not elect to purchase a Membership, You may purchase an Access Pass for either a three-day period (“3-Day Access Pass”) or a 24-hour period (“24 Hour Access Pass”).
+The charge for 3-Day Access Pass is a $15 flat fee for a 72 hour period, plus all additional hourly charges pursuant to the rates set forth in Section 7.
+The charge for a 24 Hour Pass is an $8 flat fee for a 24-hour period, plus all additional hourly charges pursuant to the rates set forth in Section 7.
+When an Access Pass Rider signs up to the Service at the Station, Motivate will place an authorization hold on Access Pass Rider's credit card of $0.01 for card verification purposes; and, that amount could remain on Access Pass Rider's credit card for an amount of time to be determined by the Rider's bank's policies regarding holds.
 This hold will be placed on Access Pass Rider's credit card for each bike rented.
 In this Agreement, "Members” indicates anyone who is an Access Pass Rider.

 Section 7 Hourly Rates.
 In addition to the Annual Membership and Access Pass rates outlined in Sections 4 to 6, all Members are subject to hourly rates.
 The hourly rates are set forth in the chart below.
 So long as Member returns the Bike Chattanooga bicycle to a Bike Dock within 60 minutes, no hourly charge applies.
 Member may remove another Bike Chattanooga bicycle from a Bike Dock after returning the previous Bike Chattanooga bicycle after a 5 minute wait.